 The Pure Options journey started all the way back in 2003 by Charles Richardson & Deborah Richardson ( yes they are married) with a very lofty mission of saying "Goodbye" to single use plastics.

 Which let's face it is a lofty mission, but one they felt was worth fighting, as idealistic concerned citizens they thought people cared as much as they did.

 Did it work ?

-Nope , Everyone said " We don't really care what happens to our packaging after they are thrown away, plus theirs is a lot cheaper" ( it was, they couldn't get it made without a 110% premium) , so Charlie went off and became a Store Manager with the Co Operative ( not a time he thinks of fondly) and Deb became a Teaching Assistant ( which she thought was like being a Teacher with a fraction of the pay).
+Nope , Everyone said " We don't really care what happens to our packaging after they are thrown away, plus theres is a lot cheaper" ( it was, we couldn't get it made without a 110% premium) , so Charlie went off and became a Store Manager with the Co Operative ( not a time he thinks of fondly) and Deb became a Teaching Assistant ( which she thought was like being a Teacher with a fraction of the pay).

 So what changed?

 In 2018 our owners felt that the time was right , attitudes had changed, a dedicated but small amount of people were asking the right questions, so we weren't alone and then Blue Planet happened and everyone started asking the right questions.

 What we do is simple, we look at products made from petrol based plastics and we replace them with circular and sustainable products made from plants, it a natural solution to an un-natural problem.

 We are laser focused ( we hate business gargon but we felt this was a good way of putting it) on creating solutions that remove barriers, we don't think there is anything wrong with the disposable cup, in fact we think it's amazing, we just think it should be made from a plant based compostable alternative and then it's not only no longer a problem , it's great for the planet.